PODCAST: Expectations For The Notre Dame Offense In 2020

 The college football season is getting closer and closer, and that means it is time to start diving into analysis of the 2020 Notre Dame football team.

-To kick things off we break down the Notre Dame offense, which is arguably the biggest key to the Irish having a successful 2020 season, which means getting to and winning games in the College Football Playoff.
+We already broke down the Notre Dame offense, so it's time to take a look at the Fighting Irish defense.
+The defense should once again be a strength of the team, as it has been the last three seasons.
+Just how good the group will be should play a major role in how good the team will be this season.

-Irish Breakdown football analyst Vince DeDario and publisher Bryan Driskell set the bar for the 2020 offense and then discuss what must happen for that unit to play championship caliber football this season.
+Irish Breakdown football analyst Vince DeDario and publisher Bryan Driskell set the bar for the 2020 defense and then discuss what must happen for that unit to play championship caliber football this season.

-The show begins with the IB staff talking about what the standard should be for the offense in 2020.
-Following that, the discussion turns to what would make a successful 2020 season and the keys to meeting that success.
+To begin they establish what it means for the unit to play championship football.
+The IB staff goes over the factors that make up playing elite defense and areas where the Irish must improve to make that happen this season.

-There is A LOT of discussion about the quarterback and offensive line, and some insider scoop on why Driskell is so optimistic that the line will turn things around in 2020.
+Following that discussion, the staff give their three bold predictions for the Notre Dame defense.
+The predictions include breakout players, potential high NFL Draft draft picks and whether or not the returning safeties can surpass the production of the veterans that departed after the 2019 season.

 Be sure to stay locked into Irish Breakdown all the time!